Working Together to Safeguard Children Child Protection Procedures

 Child Protection & Safeguarding

-Mr Welsh, Mrs Wells and Mrs Clegg acts as our 'Designated Senior Lead (DSLs) in school and is responsible for child protection & safeguarding.
+Mr Welsh is our 'Designated Senior Lead (DSLs) in school and is responsible for child protection & safeguarding.
+Mrs Williams and Mrs Mahood are our Deputy Designated Safeguarding Leads (DDSL's).

-The DSLs are duty bound by the Local Authority to report any obvious or suspected signs of abuse or neglect be that physical, emotional or sexual to social care.
+The DSL is duty bound by the Local Authority to report any obvious or suspected signs of abuse or neglect be that physical, emotional or sexual to social care.
 It is a sensitive area, but forms part of the local arrangements with regard to safeguarding and protection all of our pupils.

 All staff take part in annual child protection / safeguarding training and follow the policies and procedures, local authority guidelines and documentation that link into the safeguarding agenda.